GabeScott/standard-works-vault/General Conference/1973 April - “Now Abideth Faith, Hope, and Charity”.md

 # “Now Abideth Faith, Hope, and Charity”

-*By By Bishop Vaughn J. Featherstone - Second Counselor in the Presiding Bishopric*
+By Bishop Vaughn J. Featherstone - *Second Counselor in the Presiding Bishopric*

 *Given in the April session of the 1973 General Conference*